tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 The **1970s** witnessed the creation of _"C"_ and _"Pascal"_, influencing subsequent programming languages.
 The 1980s brought widespread adoption of "personal computers", leading to the popularity of languages like _"C++"_ and _"Java"_ in the 1990s.
 The **2000s** and beyond have seen the rise of languages such as _"Python"_ and _"JavaScript"_, emphasizing ease of use and versatility.

-## Types of Programming Languages [+](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type)
+## Types of Programming Languages

 The two main types of programming languages are Low-level languages and High-level languages.
 These categories are based on the level of abstraction they provide to the programmer and their proximity to the hardware.
+For a comprehensive [list of programming languages by type](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type){: target="_blank" rel="noopener noreferrer"}, refer to this resource.

 ### 1. Low-level Languages

-[Low-level languages](https://en.wikipedia.org/wiki/Low-level_programming_language) are close to the hardware and provide little abstraction from the computer's architecture.
+[Low-level languages](https://en.wikipedia.org/wiki/Low-level_programming_language){: target="_blank" rel="noopener noreferrer"} are close to the hardware and provide little abstraction from the computer's architecture.
 They are often referred to as "machine languages" or "assembly languages".

 - **Characteristics**:
   * Direct correspondence to the computer's instruction set.